 - Ability to save files to USB, DVD & CD

 - Storage space which can be accessed from any PC across the University and from home

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

-If you have any queries about this course please contact the Module Leader, Mary Hutchinson on:
+For any enquiries about this course please contact the course leader, Lorraine Marsons on: